toby-d-parsons/youtube-comments-analyzer/README.md

     _For more information, see how to setup a [Google Cloud API key](https://developers.google.com/youtube/v3/getting-started) and a [Gemini API key](https://ai.google.dev/gemini-api/docs/quickstart?lang=rest)_

-4. Update the `VIDEO_ID` value within `lib/youtube_comments_scraper.rb` to the URL of your choice
+4. Update the string value for `app.run('W3id8E34cRQ')` within `lib/youtube_comments_analyzer.rb` to the URL video id of your choice

 5. Run the YouTube comments scraper:
     ```bash
-    ruby lib/youtube_comments_scraper.rb
+    ruby lib/youtube_comments_analyzer.rb
     ```

-6. The comments will be saved in `export.csv`, with each comment on a new line
+6. The comments will be saved in `export.csv`, with each comment on a new line.
+The sentiment analysis of the comments will be printed in the console.

-7. Run the Gemini request handler to analyze the sentiment:
-    ```bash
-    ruby lib/gemini_request_handler.rb
-    ```

-8. The sentiment analysis of the comments will be printed in the console.